-If you sustained an injury because of someone else’s carelessness, you might wonder what to do next.
-Should you file an insurance claim, or do you need to take your case to court by filing a lawsuit?
-Understanding the difference between a personal injury claim and a lawsuit can be confusing.
-However, it’s important to know how each process works to recover full compensation for your losses.
+Personal Injury Claim vs Lawsuit_ What’s the Difference_ ImageYou might wonder what to do next if you sustained an injury because of someone else’s carelessness.
+Should you file an insurance claim, or must you take your case to court by filing a lawsuit?
+Understanding the difference between a personal injury claim vs lawsuit can be confusing.
+However, knowing how each process works is important to recover full compensation for your losses.

-The Tampa injury attorneys at Jurewitz Law Group Injury & Accident Lawyers are ready to answer your questions about Florida personal injury cases.
+The Tampa personal injury attorneys at Jurewitz Law Group Injury & Accident Lawyers are ready to answer your questions about Florida personal injury cases.
 Knowing the right steps to take can help you protect your rights and get fair compensation for your medical bills, lost income, and other losses.
 Following is information about what sets a claim apart from a lawsuit.

 What Does Filing a Claim Mean After an Accident?